top of page

 Countries that haven't yet won Eurovision and their best results

-Throughout the Eurovision Song Contest's 69-year history, 27 countries have won the contest.
+Throughout the Eurovision Song Contest's 70-year history, 27 countries have won the contest.

-There are of course a few other countries that are sitting out the competition this year, and they too are yet to have their first win.
-They include:
+There is of course a few countries that are sitting out the competition this year, with two of those countries yet to have their first win:

 The list below is in order of the year they debuted and therefore the longest amount of time without a win.